Fast post-process Bayesian inference with Variational Sparse Bayesian Quadrature: Acknowledgments

-This work was supported by the Academy of Finland Flagship programme: Finnish Center for Artificial Intelligence FCAI.
+This work was supported by the Research Council of Finland Flagship programme: Finnish Center for Artificial Intelligence FCAI.
 The authors wish to thank the Finnish Computing Competence Infrastructure (FCCI) for supporting this project with computational and data storage resources.

+Gr\'egoire Clart\'e completed part of the work when he was at the Department of Computer Science, University of Helsinki, Finland, where he was supported by the Research Council of Finland Flagship programme: Finnish Center for Artificial Intelligence FCAI.

+Chengkun Li, Martin Jørgensen and Luigi Acerbi were supported by the Research Council of Finland (grants number 356498 and 358980 to Luigi Acerbi).